Thynkon/thynkon.github.io/_posts/2023-02-06-develop-phoenix-applications-using-docker.md

 Some extra packages like `procps`, `iproute2` and `lsof` are installed for debug purposes only.
 During the process of creating the development image, I encountered a few network problems regarding one of the best Elixir's features: [remote sessions](https://elixir-lang.org/getting-started/mix-otp/distributed-tasks.html).

-In order to know what process where running on the container as well as what session token was being used, I had to use the [ps](https://man7.org/linux/man-pages/man1/ps.1.html) command combined with the only and only one [grep](https://man7.org/linux/man-pages/man1/grep.1.html).
+In order to know what process was running on the container as well as what session token was being used, I had to use the [ps](https://man7.org/linux/man-pages/man1/ps.1.html) command combined with the only and only one [grep](https://man7.org/linux/man-pages/man1/grep.1.html).

 **Dockerfile**